wangzhenj321/AWS-SAA/notes/Amazon-Virtual-Private-Cloud.md

     A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
 Resources in peered VPCs can communicate with each other as if they are within the same network.
 You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.
 Traffic between peered VPCs never traverses the public internet.

+## Subnet CIDR blocks

+The first four IP addresses and the last IP address in each subnet CIDR block are not available for your use, and they cannot be assigned to a resource, such as an EC2 instance.
+For example, in a subnet with CIDR block `10.0.0.0/24`, the following five IP addresses are reserved:

+- 10.0.0.0: Network address.
+- 10.0.0.1: Reserved by AWS for the VPC router.
+- 10.0.0.2: Reserved by AWS.
+The IP address of the DNS server is the base of the VPC network range plus two.
+For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR.
+We also reserve the base of each subnet range plus two for all CIDR blocks in the VPC.
+- 10.0.0.3: Reserved by AWS for future use.
+- 10.0.0.255: Network broadcast address.
+We do not support broadcast in a VPC, therefore we reserve this address.

 # AWS PrivateLink

 AWS PrivateLink is a highly available, scalable technology that you can use to privately connect your VPC to services as if they were in your VPC.
 You do not need to use an internet gateway, NAT device, public IP address, AWS Direct Connect connection, or AWS Site-to-Site VPN connection to allow communication with the service from your private subnets.
 Therefore, you control the specific API endpoints, sites, and services that are reachable from your VPC.